 3. Pass inspection

 Schedule a pre-operational inspection.
-This allows SHD to verify that the establishment meets all state and local codes and matches the approved plans.
+This allows the Snohomish County Health Department to verify that the establishment meets all state and local codes and matches the approved plans.
 The preoperational inspection will take place at the approved commissary.
 Please schedule your preoperational inspection at least 7 days in advance.
 There are no additional charges for the first preoperational inspection.
 There is a charge if a reinspection is needed.

 4. Pay for permit

 Once the pre-operational inspection is passed, you will be sent an invoice for your annual permit fee via email.
 The annual permit fee can be paid online, in person, or by mail.
-The MFU may open to the public once the annual permit fee is paid in full.
+The Mobile Food Unit may open to the public once the annual permit fee is paid in full.

 Mobile Food Unit Fees